Horse Harbor Foundation

 Horse Harbor not only fulfills a critical need within the world of equine rescue, but also provides a robust community for equine education and community support for horse owners, and teaches horse stewardship to all ages and experience levels.

-Through our educational programs and Equine Assisted Therapy programs, Horse Harbor has empowered and changed the lives of over 100 special needs and disabled youth within Kitsap County, and countless other volunteers and students.
+Through our educational programs and Equine Assisted Therapy programs, Horse Harbor has empowered and changed the lives of over 150 special needs and disabled youth within Kitsap County, and countless other volunteers and students.
 Our volunteers range in age from middle-school aged to retired, brought together for a shared purpose and developing community leadership skills, responsibility, and a strong animal care ethic.
+We build community partnerships with Kitsap Mental Health, North Kitsap School District, DDA and Kitsap Recovery Center.

 For many of our volunteers the foundation is a second family, with relationships formed through a love of horses and the power of animal-aided therapy.
 Students and volunteers are mentored through riding lessons, Summer day camps, and a spirit of volunteerism, while providing essential care to our rescue horses.

-During the COVID-19 outbreak in Washington State, Horse Harbor like so many other nonprofits and small businesses is feeling the pressure of social distancing measures and illness on our work.
-Our horses must be fed, cared for, and exercised, and our property maintained.
 This work is 24-7, 365 days a year, and while we would never trade it for the world, we are needing some extra support as we inevitably sustain financial losses during this time.
 If you have the ability to donate, know that there has never been a more critical time for us than right now!
-Your donation will go directly to the care and keep of our current herd of 25 rescues, all of whom play an essential role with our educational and therapeutic programs.
+Your donation will go directly to the care and keep of our current herd of 24 rescues, all of whom play an essential role with our educational and therapeutic programs.
 These support needs look like:

-- Facility maintenance, tools and equipment, pasture maintenance and reseeding, fencing repairs
+- Facility maintenance, paddock gravel, pasture maintenance and reseeding, fencing repairs

 - Support for educational programs and our riding school (tuition support for students, tack maintenance, safety gear)